Sudarsan1234/OOPS_example_python_c-/README.md

-# OOPS_example_python_c-
-Basic code example

-basic oops example used mostly and standard approach.
+# Basic OOPs Examples in C++ and Python

+There are some basic programs in C++ and Python which would help you to understand the OOPs concept easily.